-If you’re looking to study accounting in South Carolina, you can choose between more than 25 accounting schools, including 7 schools that offers advanced degrees in accounting.
+If you’re looking to study in order to land excellent South Carolina accounting jobs, you can choose between more than 25 accounting schools.
+This includes 7 schools that offer advanced degrees in accounting.

 Among these, schools like the University of South Carolina, Clemson University and the College of Charleston have a reputation for excellent teaching.

-The University of South Carolina secured the 20th place in the Public Accounting Report’s 2013 survey of accounting professors in the large institution category for its undergraduate and graduate programs in accounting.
+Additionally, The University of South Carolina secured the 20th place in the Public Accounting Report’s survey of accounting professors in 2013.
+This title was based on comparisons in the large institution category for its undergraduate and graduate programs in accounting.

-The university is also highly ranked in Businessweek’s 2013 list of the best undergraduate business programs (87) and in Kiplinger’s Best Values in Public Colleges list (35).
+The university has also been highly ranked in Businessweek and Kiplinger’s lists in past years.
 Clemson University is also highly rated by both publications and also ranks as the 68th best school in the country according to U.S. News.

 Getting Started Looking at Colleges

-When choosing your future accounting school, keep in mind that this decision could determine your career path.
-An accounting program can offer you not only classroom-based education, but also practical experience, networking opportunities and the edge you need in a competitive job market.
+When choosing your future accounting school, keep in mind that this decision could determine your future job description.
+Seriously: this decision could mean the difference between working as a bookkeeper or landing a senior accounting position!
+An accounting program can offer you not only classroom-based education.
+It can also provide practical experience, networking opportunities, and the edge you need in the competitive South Carolina accounting jobs market.

 This is why it’s essential to choose a top-quality, AACSB-accredited program that can help you land that Big Four dream job.
-Make sure you enroll in a program with a comprehensive curriculum and opportunities for experiential learning, such as internships, field study projects and volunteering programs.
+Make sure you enroll in a program with a comprehensive curriculum and opportunities for experiential learning.
+Look into internships, field study projects, and volunteering programs.
 And most importantly, look for a well-rounded education: high-quality teaching should be complemented by extra-curricular activities and an excellent careers service – check the program’s graduate employment rates to be sure!

-If business, financial records and numbers make you feel right at home, you’ve got the makings of an accountant.
+If business, financial records, and numbers make you feel right at home, you’ve got the makings of an accountant.
 But how do you get there?
-In a more and more demanding business environment, you have to work hard in order to succeed as an accountant or CPA (Certified Public Accountant) – but if you are motivated, you’ll have no regrets!
+In a more and more demanding business environment, you have to work hard in order to succeed as an accountant or CPA.
+But if you’re motivated, you’ll have no regrets!

-You’ll have to complete a four-year degree in order to work as an accountant and additional coursework amounting to 150 credits if your goal is to become a CPA.
+You’ll have to complete a four-year degree in order to work as an accountant.
+However, additional coursework amounting to 150 credits is required if your goal is to become a CPA.
 Many universities offer five-year integrated CPA track programs that allow you to earn both a Bachelor’s and a Master’s degree in the shortest possible time.

-In order to qualify as a CPA, you will also need to pass the four-section Uniform CPA Examination, as well as take and pass an official ethics examination.
-Furthermore, before you can work as a CPA you will also have to gain one or two years of accounting experience depending on your state’s regulations.
+In order to qualify as a CPA, you will also need to pass the four-section Uniform CPA Examination.
+Furthermore, South Carolina accounting jobs require you to pass an official ethics examination.
+Finally, before you can work as a CPA you’ll also have to gain one or two years of accounting experience.

 South Carolina Professional Requirements